Automatic calibration of gamma-ray detectors deployed in uncontrolled environments: Results

 To test the stability and robustness of the presented calibration procedure under realistic, continuously changing environmental conditions, one of the PANDA systems was deployed at ANL in 2022, for approximately 7\,days of operation.
 To ensure the stability of the initialization procedure, the latter was applied to all 2,553 consecutive 4-minute integrated spectra in the dataset.
 The calibration routine was executed with a fixed fit range between 380 and 2,850\,keV.
 During the procedure, no prior assumption was made on the range of possible calibration parameters, except those fundamental constraints outlined in Table~\ref{tab:bounds}.

-One particular characteristic of naturally occurring radioactive materials present in urban environments is a strong increase in the activity of Rn-222 and its progeny during rain events, due to radon washout from the atmosphere.
-The calibration routine is designed to be stable in these conditions, using a special Rn-222 component to account for the expected changes during rain.
+One particular characteristic of naturally occurring radioactive materials present in urban environments is a strong increase in the activity of the Rn-222 progeny during rain events due to washout from the atmosphere.
+The calibration routine is designed to be stable in these conditions, using a special Rn-222 progeny component to account for the expected changes during rain.
 The second block in Figure~\ref{fig:chicago_all} presents the time series of the fitted weights for all six components throughout the week-long calibration test.
-During rain events (e.g., about 40 hours and 100 hours in), a pronounced spike is observed in the fitted weights for both the Rn-222 and the U-238 components.
+During rain events (e.g., about 40 hours and 100 hours in), a pronounced spike is observed in the fitted weights for both the Rn-222 progeny and the U-238 components.
 Rn-222 is part of the U-238 decay chain but is also a noble gas, which allows it to migrate into the atmosphere and be separated from its parents.
-The simulated components for Rn-222 and U-238 are similar in shape, which can cause the fit amplitude of the U-238 component to rise alongside the Rn-222 fit during rain events.
+The simulated components for the Rn-222 progeny and U-238 are similar in shape, which can cause the fit amplitude of the U-238 component to rise alongside the Rn-222 progeny amplitude during rain events.
 The cosmic power law parameter $\gamma$ is shown in the 2nd panel of the third block in Figure~\ref{fig:chicago_all} and also varies during rain events.
-This indicates that while the Rn-222 template was carefully crafted, the actual spectral changes during a rain event are not entirely absorbed by that template and require modifications to other components' weights and shapes in ways that are unlikely to be physical.
+This indicates that while the Rn-222 progeny template was carefully crafted, the actual spectral changes during a rain event are not entirely absorbed by that template and require modifications to other components' weights and shapes in ways that are unlikely to be physical.
 However, the model is sufficiently flexible to compensate for these changes and still achieve a good overall fit, as reflected in the deviance metric, which is largely constant and centered at approximately 1.2.
-The weights for the remaining environmental components, such as K-40 and Th-228, remain mostly stable and unaffected by these meteorological events.